pedropalau/go-exercises/README.md

-# go-exercises
+# Go programming language exercises

-The repository contains some exercises implementations and code exploration for the `go` language.
+This repository contains some exercises implementations and code exploration for the `go` language.

 ## Executing the exercises